The course proposal review and approval process is a governance process intended to ensure that:

 Cross-listed courses are owned equally by all cross-list partners and each partner must approve the proposal before it may advance to the next level.
 Subject owners with courses that may share content with the proposed course are notified of the course proposal but are not required to approve.

-Proposals may require an additional approval step for course attributes (e.g. General Education, Ethnic Studies).
-In this document, the approving body at each level of review will be referred to generally as a curriculum committee.
+Proposals may require an additional approval step for course attributes (e.g., general education, ethnic studies).
+In this policy, the approving body at each level of review will be referred to generally as a curriculum committee.

 Approval of a course by a department/subject owner is a commitment by the department to the following:

-The responsibility for a particular course rests not only with the proposer but with the department(s) that approve the course.
+The responsibility for a particular course rests not only with the proposer but with the department(s) that approves the course.
 The specific focus of the department review should include:

-Approval by the department is an indication that department/program's faculty, via an appropriate approval body such as a curriculum committee, has approved the course and agrees to support it.
+Approval by the department is an indication that the department or program's faculty, via an appropriate approval body such as a curriculum committee, has approved the course and agrees to support it.

 Approval by the school or college curriculum committee is an indication that the school/college approves the academic merits of the course and of the decision of the department/program faculty to offer it.
 Generally, courses are offered within existing departmental/program resources, and dedication of new school/college-level resources or assignment of course scheduling preferences are not conveyed by this approval unless specified in the proposal.

 The successive levels of review allow for evaluating broader contexts.
-As stipulated in FP&P 6.53, the final level of review and approval is by the University Curriculum Committee (UCC).
+As stipulated in FP&P 6.53, the final level of review and approval is by the UCC.
 A proposal requesting UCC approval is assumed to have been refined during the departmental and school/college review such that it will require few or no corrections.